 Some content marketing automation examples

 One sector that is embracing AI is luxury.
-After a rebrand, Diane Von Furstenberg’s brand teamed with personalization platform Qubit to reversion its ecommerce platform.
-Now based on user insight and previous interactions, users are now presented with personalised choices when they visit the site; if they previously bought a pair of trousers, everything in the feed will reflect their sizes or suggest complimentary products.
+After a rebrand, Diane Von Furstenberg’s brand teamed with personalisation platform Qubit to reinvigorate its ecommerce platform.
+Now based on user insight and previous interactions, users are presented with personalised choices when they visit the site; if they previously bought a pair of trousers, everything in the feed will reflect their sizes or suggest complimentary products.
 If there was no previous interaction, the site will show top selling or trending items.
 Similarly, the site will change depending on geographic location and where the customer clicked through from.

-Furthermore, IBM Watson also pulled together thousands of images to create a mosaic of centre court to celebrate the championship’s 150th anniversary.
+Furthermore, IBM Watson also pulled together thousands of images to create a mosaic of Centre Court to celebrate the championship’s 150th anniversary.

 AI’s personalisation abilities can also help brands to improve their customer service and develop their brand image.
 Nuance’s ‘Nina’ software can engage in natural conversations via voice or text across any digital channel.
 This includes the sophisticated ability to understand complex questions and personalise responses.